navinskyy/encrypting-thunderbird/README.md

 Example:

-navs-public.asc
+yourname-public.asc

+[!CAUTION]
+Only export the public key.
 Do not export or distribute the secret/private key.
-Only export the public key.

-Step 5: Transfer the Public Key to the Anne VM
+Step 5 — Transfer the Public Key to the cs VM

-Move the exported .asc public-key file from the NAVS VM to the Anne VM.
+Move the exported .asc public-key file from the yourname VM to the cs VM.

 Possible methods in a VMware laboratory include: